tdlazoen/modern_era_philosophy/process.md

 <img align="left" src="visualizations/slide_vis/google_search.png" width="60%">

 Where possible, missing data was filled in through utilizing Selenium to perform google seaches.
-Many searches returned an element (right) containing the value in interest; a majority of the missing values were filled in this way.
+Many searches returned an element (left) containing the value in interest; a majority of the missing values were filled in this way.

-Nonetheless, this method wasn't perfect and there were multiple times there was no element like the one pictured to the right.
+Nonetheless, this method wasn't perfect and there were multiple times the search returned no element like the one pictured.
 In cases like these, the code was paused and the value was entered manually by examining the existing search results.

 Other missing values, such as time period, were calculated using values from other philosophers in the dataset.